Office of Energy Efficiency and Renewable Energy, Department of Energy.

 ○ It is recommended that a formal evaluation of a given population be completed within a 1-year time period.
 (5.1)

-○ Vary the building samples to include a mix of use type, size, complexity, etc. For example, include mixed use residential/commercial buildings; townhouses and multifamily structures three stories or less above grade (residential); and vary sample by building type, size, ownership, etc. (commercial).
+○ Vary the building samples to include a mix of use type, size, complexity, etc. For example, include mixed use residential/commercial buildings; townhouses and multifamily structures three stories or less above Start Printed Page 47679grade (residential); and vary sample by building type, size, ownership, etc. (commercial).
 (5.1, 5.2)

 The methodology report describes the structure of the compliance evaluation checklists.
 Residential and commercial checklist items are each assigned to one of three tiers in an effort to emphasize the most important code requirements.
 Each tier is given a different weight in determining the overall building metric.
 Tier 1 requirements are worth 3 points.
 Tier 2 requirements are worth 2 points.
 Tier 3 requirements are worth 1 point.
 (5.3.2)